dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/TalkNotes.md

 Let $T = \RR^2/\ZZ^2$ be a flat torus and $q$ any irrational number; then lines $L_q$ of slope $q$ foliate $T$.

 *Example:*
-Any nonsingular vector field $X$ on a closed manifold $M$ defines a foliation
+Any nonsingular vector field $X$ on a closed manifold $M$ defines a foliation; each leaf is the orbit of a point under the flow of $X$.

 Why are foliations important?